willbed34/autonomousRedditVideos/README.md

 - Install dependencies as needed using `requirements.txt`.

 ## TODO
-- Automate background video capturing, select from a few categories like csgo, minecraft, fortnite, gta, using selection or randomizing.
+- Automate background video capturing, select from a few categories like csg surfing, minecraft, fortnite, gta, using selection or randomizing.
 - Find best subreddits for selection that are more Q/A based.
-- Enable "story mode", where most of text is in original post.
+- Enable "story mode", where most of text is in original post, thus we won't need to get comments, but would need to split original post.
 - Fix error when repeated quotation in a comment
 - Maybe make dictionary, mapping subreddits to config specs.
 For isntance, 2 sentence horror would have diff config than askreddit.
 - Put screenshots and voiceovers into subfolders for a given post